Mall1o/MedMiner/README.md

 ## Introduction

-**MedMiner** is a platform designed to assist doctors in analyzing medical records, with a focus on patient comorbidities.
+MedMiner is a platform designed to assist doctors in analyzing medical records, with a focus on patient comorbidities.
 Using graph-based representations, MedMiner provides a clear and intuitive visualization of the relationships between patients, diseases, and prescriptions, enabling a comprehensive view of connections between various medical conditions.
 This graph representation helps identify relevant disease associations, aiding doctors in exploring comorbidity patterns and potentially improving clinical management.

-The project leverages **Social Network Analysis (SNA)** techniques to analyze health networks, applying metrics such as centrality, clustering, and other connectivity measures to identify key diseases in comorbidity networks.
+The project leverages Social Network Analysis (SNA) techniques to analyze health networks, applying metrics such as centrality, clustering, and other connectivity measures to identify key diseases in comorbidity networks.

+## Key Features

+- **Clinical Graph Visualization**: Provides a visual representation of relationships between patients, diseases, and prescriptions, with the ability to explore the details of each node and edge in the graph.
+- **SNA Metrics Application**: Offers essential network analysis metrics, such as betweenness, closeness, and k-core, crucial for analyzing comorbidities and identifying central or highly connected diseases.
+- **Interactivity and Temporal Analysis**: Enables dynamic data analysis over time, allowing the observation of how comorbidities evolve for each patient.
+- **Custom Database Management and Loading**: Allows users to dynamically upload and switch databases using structured CSV files, providing flexibility in managing different data sets.

+In addition to its primary focus on comorbidity analysis, MedMiner is designed to be flexible and extendable for other medical studies.
+The platform includes a carousel on the welcome page, which currently showcases the ComorGraph module.
+This space is customizable, allowing users to add other study modules as needed, expanding the range of analyses that can be performed.

 ### Separate AI Study